 The Committee comprises three independent, Non-Executive Directors and the Managing Director.
-The Committee is chaired by Melanie Allibon.
+The Committee is chaired by Damian Banks.

-The responsibilities of the Nomination and Remuneration Committee include:
+The responsibilities of the Nomination & Remuneration Committee include:

-- Assessing the necessary skills and experience of Board members; - Establishing and reviewing the Board succession plans; - Ongoing review and evaluation of the Board, its Committees, individual directors and Executives performance; - Considering and recommending to the full Board the appointment and removal of Directors; - Reviewing and recommending the remuneration of Non-Executive Directors, the Chief Executive Officer and the Chief Executive's direct reports; - Reviewing and recommending remuneration policies applicable to Directors, Senior Executives and Company Employees generally; - The annual review and consideration of the Chief Executive Officer's remuneration structure; and - Reviewing and recommending general remuneration principles, including incentive schemes, bonuses, and share plans that reward individual and team performance.
+- Assessing the necessary and desirable competencies of Board members; - Establishing and reviewing the Board succession plans; - Establishing policies and assisting the Board as required in relation to the performance evaluation of the Board, its Committees and individual directors; - Considering and recommending to the full Board the appointment and removal of Directors; - Reviewing and recommending the remuneration of Non-Executive Directors, the Chief Executive Officer and the Chief Executive's direct reports; - Reviewing and recommending remuneration policies applicable to Directors, Senior Executives and Company Employees generally; - The annual review and consideration of the Chief Executive Officer's remuneration structure; and - Reviewing and recommending general remuneration principles, including incentive schemes, bonuses, and share plans that reward individual and team performance.

-When a new Director is to be appointed, the Committee reviews the range of skills, experience and expertise on the Board, identifies its needs and prepares a short-list of candidates with appropriate skills and experience.
+When a new Director is to be appointed, the Nomination & Remuneration Committee reviews the range of skills, experience and expertise on the Board, identifies its needs and prepares a short-list of candidates with appropriate skills and experience.
 Appropriate background checks are undertaken prior to appointment or putting a new candidate forward for election.